minetonight/darts-window-cricket/roadmap.md

 v   )) the sectors values and points given are updated with values from the data input screen v   )) add switch positions button below players names, that swaps the texts in the two input fields

 v   )) when the game ends, the next player button shows "new game?" text and leads to data input screen with the last game values preloaded v   ))) all necessary players game variables are reset with the start of a new game

 v   ) fix marks in more than three different sectors. v   ) fix nine marks in nine sectors, as up to three sectors with nine marks total.
-    )) add complex check for impossible cases of: {1x 20; 1x 19; 4x 18}
-    promted and failed with:
-    + "lets go to next level. how to add complex check for impossible cases of: {1x 20; 1x 19; 4x 18}. try to count also darts used and dont allow more than three darts"

 v   ) UI improvements
 v   )) home screen: lowest sector: was too crammed